 It was an integral part of a war dias (blockhouse), where the beacon towers were always placed at the commanding point of the local terrain, otherwise their flame could not be seen.
-The set of beacon towers was a crucial element of the Great Wall's defensive works, with a war dias and its set of beacon towers situated every 5 to 10 li (1 li = ½ kilometres).
+The set of beacon towers was a crucial element of the Great Wall's defensive works, with a war dais and its set of beacon towers situated every 5 to 10 li (1 li = ½ kilometers).

 Each blockhouse housed a set of 5 beacon towers.
 The greater the size of the attacking force, the greater the number of beacon towers that would be lit.
 In addition, cannons, which could immediately capture the attention of the crews of the neighboring war diases, were fired together with the lighting of beacon towers.